runner on Sydney coastal running route

 8. Brighton-Le-Sands along Cooks River

 There can’t be many city centre beaches that give you the chance to watch planes taking off and landing.
 But once you head north towards Kyeemagh, there are footpaths and grassy areas all the way along Cooks River, giving you the perfect opportunity to explore.
-If you’re feeling particularly adventurous you could make it to Strathfield.
+If you’re feeling particularly adventurous you could make it all the way to Strathfield.

 Advertising